yuh8/BLIP3o_annotated/README.md

 ![CLIP-Flow Overview Figure](overall_arch.png)

 *Figure: Overview of the CLIP-Flow architecture.
-The model learns to autoregressively generate images and text by diffusing CLIP features and decoding them through a shared transformer.*
+We use Flow Matching Loss to predict the ground truth CLIP embeddings.
+At inference, the autoregressive model first generates a sequence of visual tokens from the given conditioning, and those visual tokens are then passed to a diffusion transformer that decodes them into the final image.*

 ---